-Senator Russell.
-Doctor Goudsmit, you of course are raining with the Smyth report?
+Senator RUSSELL.
+Doctor Goudsmit, you of course are raminar with the Smyth report?
+Dr. GOUDSMIT.

-Dr. Goudsmit.
 Yes, sir.
-Senator Russell.
+Senator RUSSELL.
 From your investigations in Germany, do you think that they had knowledge of practically all or all of the facts that are set forth in that report?

-Dr. Goudsmit.
+Dr. GOUDSMIT.
 No; definitely not.
-Senator Russell.
-You don't think they knew as much as was constituted in the Surth when the tained in the Sinyth report?
+Senator RUSSELL.
+You don't think they knew as much as was con-tained in the Suret process?

-Dr. Goudsmir.
+Dr. Gordsarr.
 They did not know as much as was contained in